mugenmelon/mugenmelon.github.io/_posts/1970-01-01-mugen-devlog-1.md

 # End of a Chapter, Start of a Book

 Thank you very much for your valuable time.
-I hope you have gotten *something* useful out of the ramblings of an insane fool.
+I hope you have gotten *something* useful out of it.
 But more than that I hope that I have somewhat piqued your interest to know more.
-You can see what I work on next on the [Kanban]({% link kanban.md %}) page.
+Check out what I'm working on next on the [Kanban]({% link kanban.md %}) page.

 ---